 Additionally, Cape Town, being a formerly segregated, ‘whites only’ area, is not reflective of the country’s statistics.
 41.4% of Capetonians speak Afrikaans at home, followed neck-and-neck by Xhosa at 28.7% and English at 27.9%.
 Probably around 90% speak at least passable English, due to its role as the formal language of instruction in schools.

-Most expats, aside from a smattering of Afrikaans, speak English exclusively.
-Is is extremely rare to encounter people where communication is not possible, and it is never in a retail or business setting.
-Some locals do have very strong accents that may take some getting used to, but so long as you have a decent command of English you’re unlikely find yourself linguistically stranded.
+Most ex-pats, aside from a smattering of Afrikaans, speak English exclusively.
+It is extremely rare to encounter people where communication is not possible, and it is never in a retail or business setting.
+Some locals do have very strong accents that may take some getting used to, but so long as you have a decent command of English you’re unlikely to find yourself linguistically stranded.

 Nonetheless, learning a local language can enhance your experience while living abroad.
 The ability to communicate with people of different cultures and backgrounds in their home languages can no doubt open up entirely new social realms, especially in a place as ethnically diverse as Cape Town.